Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: File type description

 \section{File type description}

-The geometrical information of the primitives are provided in the files \textbf{File 3} and \textbf{File 4}.
+The geometrical information of the primitives are provided in the files ``$PCi\_parametric$" and ``$PCi\_implicit$".
 Here, we describe in detail the equations of the parametric and implicit representation that they contain.
+Notice that, although the simple primitives shapes considered in this benchmark are polynomial (i.e., can be written as the zero set of a bivariate polynomial), the parametric representation we provide for cylinders, cones, spheres and tori are written in terms of trigonometric functions.